cheneyyu/PeakForge/README.md

   produced for audit trails or supplementary figures.

 ### Outputs and visualisation
-- Volcano plots, MA plots, sample correlation heatmaps, and top-peak heatmaps.
+- Volcano plots, MA plots, sample correlation heatmaps, and top-peak heatmaps summarise differential results.
-- JSON metadata capturing run configuration and summary statistics.
+- JSON metadata captures run configuration, library sizes, and provenance of priors for reproducibility.
-- Peak-shape delta metrics and plots when the dedicated subcommand is invoked.
+- The `peakforge peakshape` subcommand emits peak-shape delta metrics and comparison plots for signal profiling.

-### Flexible inputs
+### Pipeline summary
-- Accepts paired-end or single-end BAM files.
-- Consumes existing MACS2 peak files (`summits.bed`, `narrowPeak`, or `broadPeak`).
-- Automatically launches MACS2 when only BAMs are supplied, with support for narrow, summit, or broad peak modes.

-### Consensus peak management
-- Enforces a configurable minimum overlap between samples.
-- Expands summit and narrow peaks symmetrically (default ±250 bp) while leaving broad calls intact.
-- Optionally reuses an existing consensus BED to guarantee identical genomic intervals between runs.

-### Counting and quantification
-- Uses deepTools `multiBamSummary BED-file` to build a counts matrix that is exported as TSV alongside the `.npz` archive.
-- Calculates library sizes via `samtools idxstats` for single-sample MARS testing.
+1. Validate inputs and (optionally) call MACS2 to ensure each sample has peaks.
+2. Merge peak calls into a consensus catalogue that respects the requested overlap threshold.
+3. Quantify read counts per consensus interval with deepTools and estimate library sizes via `samtools idxstats`.
+4. Automatically select PyDESeq2 (replicates present) or the MARS test (no replicates) for differential analysis.
+5. Generate plots, summary tables, and optional annotations/enrichment reports under the output directory.

 ## Installation